DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/109dabe6-428e-40e4-ac2d-897178663591)

-<summary>A Child Passenger must be under 16 years of age  at the time of the Departure Date of Travel e.g. e.g. for the 19/11/2023</summary>
+<summary>A Child Passenger must be under 16 years of age  at the time of the Departure Date of Travel e.g. for the 19/11/2023</summary>
 <br/>

    ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/1ba7d907-c32e-46da-8035-2cdac7643a9f)